How to Make Healthy Smoothies

 5. Don't forget a flavor booster!
 Herbs, spices, and other flavorings such as mint, ginger, cinnamon, vanilla extract or cocoa powder can help create a custom flavor.
 For an extra hit of nutrition, add ground flax seeds, chia seeds, or wheat germ.

 6. Blend until smooth and enjoy.
-To make clean-up easier, rinse out the blender right after you use it and re-blend a few cups of water with a few drops of dish soap to clean it out.
+To make clean-up easier, rinse out the blender (we love this popular Ninja model) right after you use it and re-blend a few cups of water with a few drops of dish soap to clean it out.

 You can make your smoothies fresh, or if you like to get a head start on busy mealtimes, you can pre-assemble individual smoothie packs and store them in the freezer so that you can simply dump and blend.
 Combine all your solid ingredients (fruit, veggies, protein boost, and flavorings) into a plastic bag and freeze.
 When you are ready to make your smoothie, add your liquid and blend.

 One thing to keep in mind: Drinking your fruit can be less satiating than eating fruits whole and may result in feeling hungry sooner.
 So pay attention to portion size.
 Smoothies should be 8-12 ounces.
 To keep calories in check, use low-calorie or low-sugar liquids (water, coconut water, almond milk) and add more vegetables and less fruit.
 If a smoothie recipe calls for sugar, try it first without or reduce the amount.
 You might not need added sugar at all, depending on how sweet the fruit is.

 This super-healthy smoothie does it with spinach, banana, almond milk, and avocado!
 "The avocado makes this smoothie almost more rich in texture than a milkshake," says fordmarie.
 "What a healthy and satisfying breakfast!"